-Students are not allowed to make contact with their examiners prior to or after the examination of their work while corrections / revisions are still being made (see below).
+Students are not allowed to contact their examiners prior to or after the examination of their work while corrections / revisions are still being made (see below).

-Examination
+8 Examination

 Research submitted for examination is assessed by Viva Voce examination in which the examiners question the student, after having had the opportunity to review the work being assessed independently.